Systemcluster/systemcluster.github.io/_drafts/setting-up-an-electron-typescript-app.md

   although this is [partially compensated by electron-builder](https://www.electron.build/configuration/contents) and can further be fine-tuned manually.
   <br>
   Also, nodes `require` [carries some overhead](https://github.com/electron/electron/issues/169).

 3. Only bundle some dependencies.

   This approach combines the advantages of the two other options, but requires additional configuration effort.
   <br>
-  Dependencies have to be split up between the two `package.json` files to avoid already bundled packages to be included in the build.

 For the purpose of simplification we will proceed with the second approach, but I will provide a follow-up article outlining the third approach in detail.